 In this article, you’ll find out more about how the tax sale process works in Louisiana, what kind of notice you’ll get about an impending tax sale, how long you have to pay off the taxes after the sale before you actually lose your property, and more.

-You can stop the sale from taking place by paying the amounts due at any time up until the day before the actual sale (La.
+You can stop the sale from taking place by paying the amounts due at any time up until the day before the actual sale.
+(La.
 Rev. Stat.
 Ann. § 47:2153).

 “Redeeming” the property means paying off the debt to get full ownership back after a tax sale.
-In Louisiana, you generally get three years after the date the tax sale certificate was recorded to redeem your property (La.
+In Louisiana, you generally get three years after the date the tax sale certificate was recorded to redeem your property.
+(La.
 Const.
 Art.
 VII, § 25).
 But under some circumstances, the redemption period is shorter.
 (Learn more in Getting Your Home Back After a Property Tax Sale in Louisiana.)

-To redeem, you must pay the price the purchaser paid for the property at the sale, including costs, a 5% penalty (or less if the purchaser has bid down the penalty rate at the sale), and 1% interest per month.
+To redeem, you must pay the price the purchaser paid for the property at the sale, plus costs, a 5% penalty—or less if the purchaser has bid down the penalty rate at the sale—and 1% interest per month.
 (La.
 Rev. Stat.
 Ann. § 47:2153).